 Individuals with knowledge of a sexual assault have the responsibility to encourage the victim to report the incident to an appropriate staff person (an RD/RA, Counseling Center staff, Health Center staff, Campus Safety and Security staff, or other Student Life staff member).

-If the victim chooses to bring the matter to the College judicial process, she/he should be assisted in doing so (see appropriate faculty and student handbook or staff manual for complete outline of College judiciary procedure).
+If the victim chooses to bring the matter to the College judicial process, s/he should be assisted in doing so (see appropriate faculty and student handbook or staff manual for complete outline of College judiciary procedure).

 Sexual assault is simultaneously a sexual violation and an abuse of power.
-Consequently, it is desirable that all communication regarding an incident of sexual assault involving a community member be handled with sensitivity toward the privacy of the victim and the rights of the accused.It is possible that improper communication concerning such a violation may result in further harm to the victim or violate the rights of the accused.As a result, the following guidelines for media communication are suggested.
+Consequently, it is desirable that all communication regarding an incident of sexual assault involving a community member be handled with sensitivity toward the privacy of the victim and the rights of the accused.It is possible that improper communication concerning such a violation may result in further harm to the victim or violate the rights of the accused.As a result, the following guidelines for media communication are suggested;